 Importance of Testing for Coronavirus

 People who have tested positive will receive a text, email or phone call requesting that they log into the NHS Test and Trace website to create a confidential account where they can record details about their recent close contacts.
 If you do not have access to the web, then you will be phoned by a contact tracer working for the NHS Test and Trace service.
-The information you provide will be handled in strict confidence and will enable the NHS Test and Trace service to contact those people and provide them with advice on whether they should go into self-isolation.
+The information you provide will be handled in strict confidence.
 This will help stop the spread of coronavirus (COVID-19).
 The people contacted will not be told your identity, but by alerting them when you first develop symptoms, you can help make sure that they are prepared for being contacted by the Test and Trace service.

 Support for Families During Lockdown